monte-language/monte/docs/source/auditors.rst

 --------

 The ``Selfless`` auditor is a stamp.
-Any object bearing ``Selfless`` can also bare other stamps to indicate that equality comparisons with that object should be done in a customized way.
+Any object bearing ``Selfless`` can also bear other stamps to indicate that equality comparisons with that object should be done in a customized way.

 ::